avishaan/codehatcher.github.io/_posts/2015-12-18-vim-mnemonics.md

 ---

 #### Introduction
 A pneumonic device helps us remember something seemingly abstract by giving it a familiar context.
-For instance in order to remember the planets in order from closest to furthest from the sun you could use the handy "My Very Educated Mother Just Served Us Nectarines".
+For instance, to remember the planets in order from closest to furthest from the sun you could use the handy "My Very Educated Mother Just Served Us Nectarines".

-When I first learned Vim I just spent a couple hours to remember them, but that prevented me from utilizing the slightly more abstract and less often used commands.
-Realizing that 'i' means 'insert mode' I started to look for a other keys based on commands.
-Then I realized that it doesn't really matter how logical it is, if you remember it then that is good enough.
+When I first learned Vim I just spent a couple of hours to remember them, but that prevented me from utilizing the slightly more abstract and less often used commands.
+Realizing that 'i' means 'insert mode' I started to look for other keys based on commands.
+Then I realized that it doesn't matter how logical it is, if you remember it then that is good enough.
 It reminds a little bit of the book, **Moonwalking with Einstein**

 **NOTE**: This won't teach you Vim at all, just how to remember some of the keys.